ooteniya1/resource-estimation/README.md

 ![Failed Startup Probe](images/startup_notokay.png)
 *Startup not up to Target*

-We need to play around with the request and limit (20% of request) to ahieve that target.
+We need to play around with the request and limit (20% of request) to achieve that target.

 ```yaml
 ...